Streptococcus agalactiae: Virulence

 and a pore-forming toxin, β-hemolysin.

-Today it is considered that GBS pigment and hemolysin are identical or closely related molecules.
+Today it is considered that GBS pigment (granadaene) and hemolysin are identical or closely related molecules.

+Sialic acid is a notable virulence factor in S. agalactiae despite being found normally in humans and many other animals.
+By expressing an unusually high amount of sialic acid on the bacterial cell surface, S. agalactiae can subvert the innate immune system, convincing leukocytes that the bacteria are human cells.

 GBS infection in newborns

-GBS colonization usually does not cause problems in healthy women, nevertheless during pregnancy it can sometimes cause serious illness for the mother and the newborn.
+GBS colonization of the vagina usually does not cause problems in healthy women, nevertheless during pregnancy it can sometimes cause serious illness for the mother and the newborn.
 GBS is the leading cause of bacterial neonatal infection in the baby during gestation and after delivery with significant mortality rates in premature infants.
 GBS infections in the mother can cause chorioamnionitis (a severe infection of the placental tissues) infrequently, postpartum infections (after birth) and it had been related with prematurity and fetal death.
 GBS urinary tract infections (UTI) may also induce labor and cause premature delivery.

 In the western world, GBS (in the absence of effective prevention measures) is the major cause of several bacterial infections of the newborn neonatal infection sepsis, pneumonia, and meningitis, which can lead to death or long-term sequelae.

 GBS neonatal infection typically originates in the lower reproductive tract of infected mothers.

 GBS infections in newborns are separated into two clinical syndromes, early-onset disease (EOD) and late-onset disease (LOD).